joey-carlson/sis-engine/docs/USER_GUIDE.md

 - **Content authoring:** 1 hour with templates

 ### "Can I import my existing campaign notes?"
 Yes.
 The history parser extracts structure from freeform narrative.
-Works with bullet lists, session logs, and natural language.
+Works with bullet lists, session logs, and natural language from any game system.

 ### "What if I want more control?"
-SPAR is designed around emergence, not control.
+SiS is designed around emergence, not control.
 If you want to manually set escalation, schedule encounters, or force specific outcomes, this tool will fight you.
-If you want pressure to build and break naturally, SPAR is for you.
+If you want pressure to build and break naturally, SiS is for you.

 ---

 ## Design Philosophy (The Why)

-SPAR Tool Engine started from a simple question:
+SiS Tool Engine started from a simple question:

 > "Can we make procedural generation feel intentional?"